rjoshi2002/JTAG_socet/README.md

 `digitalRead(PIN#)` with `(GPIO.in >> PIN#)`

 The debugger directory also contains code for a parser that will improve the functionality of the code.
-This parser allows you to read through a BSDL (Boundary Scan Description Language File) and populate a text file with the constants that are used in the arduino code. *The functionality that must be added to this is a command to run the parser and populate the constants in the arduino code.*
+This parser allows you to read through a BSDL (Boundary Scan Description Language File) and populate a text file with the constants that are used in the Arduino code. *The functionality that must be added to this is a command to run the parser and populate the constants in the Arduino code.*

+## Parser

+We designed a custom parser so it can read the standard BSDL files and populate the specific constants in a text file to make using our custom debugger more flexible.

+Once in the `jtag_debugger_esp32` directory, run the following command to run the parser which should create `output.txt`

+`python3 parse.py`

 ## Custom AHB instruction

 We designed a 41-bit custom AHB instruction that allow for read and write to the RAM of device through AHB protocol.